d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### The Complete Model

 The SSD model contains a total of five modules.
 Each module outputs a feature map used to generate anchor boxes and predict the categories and offsets of these anchor boxes.
 The first module is the base network block, modules two to four are height and width downsample blocks, and the fifth module is a global maximum pooling layer that reduces the height and width to 1.
-Therefore, modules two to five are all multiscale feature blocks shown in Figure 9.4.
+Therefore, modules two to five are all multiscale feature blocks shown in :numref:`fig_ssd`.

 ```{.python .input  n=9}
 def get_blk(i):